-The School of Informatics and Computing (SoIC) Informatics Colloquium Series
+The School of Informatics, Computing, and Engineering (SICE) Informatics Colloquium Series

 Speaker: Amanda Lazar, Assistant Professor at University of Maryland